devrimbaris/ogamebot/README.md

 I lost the code for which I have developed for expressing conditionals in XML to get rid of code updates when I want to change some rules.

-Anyway it was a nice project to develop and I learned lots of stuff.
+Anyway it was fun back then!